 Machine Safety

-Machine safety: fundamental concepts, risk analysis and reference standards (basic module)
+Machinery safety: basic concepts, risk analysis and reference standards (basic module)

 Recipients

-The course "Machine Safety: fundamental concepts, risk analysis and reference standards (Basic Module)" is aimed at anyone who intends to acquire fundamental knowledge on machine safety, risk analysis and assessment and the identification and choice of safety measures. safety, therefore to the RSPP/ASPP, Employers, Managers, Designers, Safety Consultants.
+The course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)” is aimed at anyone who intends to acquire fundamental knowledge on machine safety, on risk analysis and assessment and on the identification and choice of safety measures, therefore RSPP/ASPP, Employers, Managers, Designers, Safety Consultants.

 Plan

-The course "Machine Safety: fundamental concepts, risk analysis and reference standards (Basic Module)" is carried out with a highly interactive method, in order to involve the participants, solicit their interest, encourage discussion on practical cases coming from their experience and found in corporate realities.
+The course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, encourage discussion on practical cases from their experience and found in company realities.

 Documentation

-The documentation used by the teachers during the "Machine Safety: fundamental concepts, risk analysis and reference standards (Basic Module)" course, useful for in-depth study of the topics addressed, will be provided to participants in digital format.
+The documentation used by teachers during the Course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)”, useful for the in-depth study of the topics covered, will be provided to participants in digital format.

 Basic notions of safety at work